erikeldridge/item-network/README.md

 todo
-- add owner to list of items on item search result page
 - define group
 - add "deleted" attribute to models
 - on delete, clear details from record and set "deleted" attribute to true